Hand of Hope Outreach

 Selling used clothes is one way the poor can support themselves with a little help from our closets.
 Others can then thrift by buying cheap clothes from them.

 Such seemingly small gestures can change a poor person's tomorrow.
-I interact with people who cannot even afford the next meal or rent worth only 17 dollars (2,500 Kenyan shillings) or so, which is what most people spend on coffee or pizza on a weekend.
+I interact with people who cannot even afford the next meal of 2 dollars or rent worth only 17 dollars (2,500 Kenyan shillings) or so, which is what most people spend on coffee or pizza on a weekend.

 2. Donate Bibles

-Unfortunately, bibles have become very expensive which is unfortunate.
-In my search for cheap Bibles, I have found that the cheapest bible I could find in Nairobi goes for between 800-1000 Kenya shillings which is about $7.
+Unfortunately, Bibles have become very expensive, which is unfortunate.
+In my search for cheap Bibles, I have found that the cheapest Bible I could find in Nairobi goes for between 800 and 1000 Kenya shillings, which is about $6-9.

-Please consider donating used Bibles to this ministry and we can use them to help new converts grow in their faith.
-Every Christian needs to have a bible.
+Please consider donating used Bibles to this ministry, and we can use them to help new converts grow in their faith.
+Every Christian needs to have a Bible.
 Without the word of God, we cannot properly grow in our faith.
-Most poor people cannot afford mobile phones that have app stores to download Bibles as these phones are expensive.

 If God has blessed you in a way that you can afford or commit yourself to pay the school fees for one needy child, this would be amazing.
 Most poor children do not finish their education because they cannot raise the school fees.